For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • Blue light filtering – Despite what you may have heard, there's actually very little evidence to suggest that the blue light emitted by screens can damage your eyesight.
 In fact, the level of blue light exposure from screens is significantly lower than that of natural daylight.
 This is all worth considering when deciding whether or not to pay extra for blue light filtering on your lenses.

-7. Get your glasses fitted and adjusted in store
+7. Get your glasses fitted and adjusted in-store

 One of the only downsides to buying your glasses online is that you won't be able to have them fitted and adjusted to your head size and shape as soon as you get them.

-But that shouldn't be a problem, as most high street opticians are more than happy to do it for you, regardless of whether or not you purchased the glasses from them.
-And, best of all, they'll usually do it for free.
+But that shouldn't be a problem, as most high-street opticians are happy to do it for you (potentially even if you didn't buy the glasses from them).
+And, best of all, they'll often do it for free.

-With that in mind, it's best to check the optician's policy before handing over your glasses.
+It's best to check the optician's policy before handing over your glasses.

 Our guide to getting cheap healthcare and dentistry as a student has everything you need to know about keeping yourself in tip-top condition.